mdmainu/Digital-Clock-using-HTML-CSS-JavaScript/README.md

 # Digital-Clock-using-HTML-CSS-JavaScript

-## This is a simple Digital Clock using only HTML, CSS, and Vanila JavaScript.
+## This is a simple Digital Clock using only HTML, CSS, and Vanilla JavaScript.